 A virtual lunch and learn is a great way to break bread with your coworkers, managers or clients.
 The best part is that virtual lunch and lean meetings are less of a nightmare to organize because you don’t need to reserve seats at a venue or worry about attendance.

-Such meetings can be scheduled based on everyone confirming their interest and availability beforehand, guaranteeing that you don’t lose money on a last-minute drop out.
+Such virtual lunch meetings can be scheduled based on everyone confirming their interest and availability beforehand, guaranteeing that you don’t lose money on a last-minute drop out.

 Another advantage to hosting virtual lunch and learn sessions are that they can be used for anything; be it a meeting with busy decision makers or to introduce a product launch or feature addition to potential buyers.

-The point of a virtual lunch and learn is to get everyone to participate in discussion, share insights and learn something at the end of it, all the while helping yourself to a platter of food at the company’s expense.
+The point of a virtual lunch meetings is to get everyone to participate in discussion, share insights and learn something at the end of it, all the while helping yourself to a platter of food at the company’s expense.

 2. 10 Best Virtual Lunch and Learn Ideas